NayakPenguin/Among-Man-QT-Project/README.md

-# Pacman using QT
+# AmongMan

-Pacman is a simple survive and eat game which is implemented with the help of  QT framework.
+AmongMan basically Pacman is a simple survive-and-eat game that is implemented with the help of the QT framework.